vitali-fedulov/hyper/README.md

 about.go contains a short instruction.

 Please fork if you want use it long term, as the API is not finalized yet.

-### TODO

-Add an example, for example related to package "images".